20 years to the first milestone is expected now to be achieved yearly

 ARM users are responding: Use is rising in synchronicity with the arrival and availability of more data.
 It’s a textbook case of “if we offer it, they will want it.”

-Asked if the ARM Data Center is the largest collection climate data that’s open to the public, Prakash responds with a scientist’s concern for accuracy.“I don’t think we are the largest climate data center in the world.
+Asked if the ARM Data Center is the largest collection climate data that’s open to the public, Prakash responds with a scientist’s concern for accuracy.

 That’s a good platform to build on, and the data flowing in and out of the ADC at ever increasing rates prove that ARM intends to do just that.